-Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Unattractive And Undateable’
+Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Undateable’

 Despite his glaring error, Steve Harvey was asked back to host the televised event which will hold January 29.

-His purported racist remarks that Asian men were unattractive and “undateable” was slammed on The Angry Asian Man blog.
+His purported racist remarks against Asian men were slammed on The Angry Asian Man blog.
 A source speaking to Fusion said too much would not have been read into his remarks if he only poked fun at the title and did not single out Asian men.
-A study at a dating site, OK Cupid pointed out that Asian men were finding it difficult to get dates on their site.
+A study at the dating site OK Cupid pointed out that Asian men were finding it difficult to get dates on their site.

 How #Asian actors are still getting the short end of the #Hollywood stickhttps://t.co/5ly2LUPnDz